ActiDoo/clusterrebootd/docs/STATE.md

   the expected paths while gracefully skipping when no container runtime is available.
 The harness now shares the host cgroup namespace so systemd boots reliably on modern cgroup v2 hosts.
+- Maintainer scripts now confirm a live systemd control socket exists before attempting to reload units, suppressing noisy failures when packages are installed into containers or chroots without an active init system while preserving the reload behaviour on real hosts.
 - A top-level `Makefile` now standardises local builds, cross-compilation for `amd64`/`arm64`, and wraps `nfpm` so developers can reproducibly stage binaries in `dist/` and generate `.deb`/`.rpm` packages without ad-hoc